phac-nml/pipeline-standards/README.md

 * This could be a **local path**: `--database /path/to/kraken_bracken_database/`
 * Or, this could be a **URI** specifying some resource.
 For example, using [Azure Blob Storage][]: `--database az://location/of/kraken_braken_database/`.

+When the pipeline is loaded within [IRIDA Next][irida-next], this type of parameter is rendered as a text box which can be used to fill in the path or URI to external data:

+![species-abundance-databases.png][]

+In order to configured a selectable list of external data in IRIDA Next, you can refer to the following section.

+### 3.4.
+Overriding parameters in IRIDA Next

 <a name="output"></a>